Angelo Moore

 Angelo Christopher Moore (born November 5, 1965) is an American musician, best known for his work as lead singer and saxophonist for the Los Angeles ska and funk metal band Fishbone.
-Moore also performs and records under the stage name Dr. MadVibe, has recorded with the Red Hot Chili Peppers, Jane's Addiction, Murphy's Law, Gwen Stefani, Everlast, Goldfinger, and Bad Brains and has played over 3300 shows in his career.
-Angelo currently resides in Woodland Hills, CA.
+Moore is a multi-instrumentalist playing bass, baritone, tenor, alto and soprano saxophones, as well as, the theremin, piano, double-tier organ, cuica, congas, jaw harp, and drums.
+Moore also performs and records under the stage name Dr. MadVibe (sometimes spelled Madd Vibe or MaddVibe).
+He has recorded with the Red Hot Chili Peppers, Jane's Addiction, Murphy's Law, Gwen Stefani, Everlast, Goldfinger, and Bad Brains and has played over 3300 shows in his career.
+He currently resides in Woodland Hills, CA.

 Biography

-Moore grew up in Southern California's San Fernando Valley and attended Platt Ranch Elementary School, followed by Hale Junior High School in Woodland Hills, where he met the other members of Fishbone's original lineup.
+Moore grew up in Southern California's San Fernando Valley and attended Platt Ranch Elementary School, followed by Hale Junior High School in Woodland Hills, where he met the classmates with whom he would form Fishbone.
 Moore's father William George Moore was an English teacher and speech pathologist and played saxophone for Count Basie, and his mother Dazireen Daretta Johnson was an English teacher for the Los Angeles unified school district.
 From an early age, his parents exposed him to jazz, soul, blues and funk music.
 He then attended El Camino Real High School in Woodland Hills.
-He later attended Pierce College of Woodland Hills, before discontinuing in order to perform with Fishbone.
+He later attended Pierce College, before dropping out to focus on Fishbone.